How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 1. Offering a lower price

-“Right now in Bonneville County, our list-to-sell ratio is hovering right around 100.68%,” he says.
-“In most scenarios, if the property is priced appropriately and it’s in good marketable condition, we’re seeing negotiation happening around the terms more than pricing.”
+“In Bonneville County, our list-to-sell ratio is hovering right around 100.68%,” he says.
+“In most scenarios, if the property is priced appropriately and it’s in good marketable condition, we’re seeing negotiation happening around the terms more than pricing,” Nelson says.

 Seller’s strategy

-Otherwise, you’re probably in a position to hold firm on price.
-If a buyer is trying to negotiate a price that the seller believes is too far below the home’s value, Nelson usually provides the buyer’s agent with a copy of the valuation he ran on the property prior to listing.
+In most other situations, sellers are in a stronger position to hold firm on price.
+If a buyer is trying to negotiate a price that the seller believes is too far below the home’s value, Nelson says he usually provides the buyer’s agent with a copy of the valuation he ran on the property prior to listing.
 “It’s just an extra tool to help educate them on the market and what they should expect to pay,” he says.

 2. Asking the seller to cover a portion of closing costs

 Both buyers and sellers pay closing costs.
-A seller’s closing costs alone can amount to 9%-10% of the home’s value.
+A seller’s closing costs alone can amount to 9% to 10% of the home’s value.
 However, some buyers will request that sellers pay for a portion of their closing costs to give them a bit of financial breathing room.

 Seller’s strategy